How to Liquidate Your Company in Mexico

 The liquidation process will normally take between (12) and (20) months, assuming the entity is in good standing and no rectification work is required.

-The procedure to properly liquidate your company in Mexico’s ecosystem is complex, and requires due compliance to ensure it’s carried out properly.
-Liquidation options are important to consider for a business that isn’t succeeding as once hoped, in order to avoid further sunken costs or debt accumulation.
+The procedure to properly liquidate your company in Mexico’s ecosystem is complex and requires due compliance to ensure it’s carried out properly.
+Liquidation options are important to consider for a business that isn’t succeeding as once hoped, to avoid further sunken costs or debt accumulation.

 Since this is a judicial procedure, engaging with a local, knowledgeable lawyer is essential.
 They will accompany you and guide you in your decision-making.
 At Biz Latin Hub, we provide expert market exit and liquidation services.
 We work to ensure the best outcomes for you and your business.
 Our experienced legal team in Mexico can provide guidance during the liquidation process.